Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: Numerical simulations of ion acceleration and energy scaling laws in two regimes

+The radiation reaction should be considered when $a_0 > 3.70\times{10}^7N_0^{-1/6}$, as the radiation reaction force approaches the Lorentz force \cite{RN46}.
+The acceleration process by the FRB pulse in electron-positron plasma also operates in the piston regime.
+See Section 4 in \cite{SM} for the detailed derivation.

+{Figure$\,$\ref{fig:fig4} shows several proton energy spectra obtained from simulations.
+Each spectrum features a monoenergetic peak, matching the predictions of Eq.$\,$(\ref{equ:equ9}) and Eq.$\,$(\ref{equ:equ12_1}).
+Additional simulations given in \cite{SM} demonstrate that: (i) The ambient magnetic field $B_\mathrm{bg}$ near the source can confine particles to certain extent, the ultra-relativistic FRB pulse can overcome this confinement \cite{RN30} to accelerate ions to ultrahigh energies, provided its field strength significantly exceeds the background magnetic field ($E_0 \ge 10^{2\sim 3} B_\mathrm{bg}$); (ii) The acceleration process is robust against the instabilities such as filamentation according to our 2D and 3D simulations.
+For electromagnetic pulse with $a_0 \gg 1$, the relativistic filamentation instability is significantly suppressed \cite{RN106}.}

-As shown in Figs.$\,$\ref{fig:fig5}(a) - \ref{fig:fig5}(c), these two acceleration models describe the PIC simulation results very well.
-When $a_0=10^3$, the separation between neighboring sheets $\Delta{x_0}$ is sufficiently large, placing them in the wakefield regime.
-At $a_0=10^4$, an increase in $N_0$ results in a transition from the wakefield regime to the piston regime, with the boundary at $N_0 \approx 1.5$. $a_0=10^5$ is within the piston regime.
-Figure$\,$\ref{fig:fig5}(d) shows the proton energies from Eqs.$\,$(\ref{equ:equ9}) and (\ref{equ:equ12}).
-Ultra-high-intensity bursts can accelerate particles to energies exceeding EeV in tenuous plasma, reaching the energy upper limit of observed CRs.
+As shown in Figs.$\,$\ref{fig:fig5}(a)--(c), these two acceleration models describe the PIC simulation results very well.
+When $a_0=10^3$, the separation between neighboring sheets $\Delta{x}$ is sufficiently large, placing them in the wakefield regime.
+At $a_0=10^4$, an increase in $N_0$ results in a transition from the wakefield regime to the piston regime, with the boundary at $N_0 \approx 1.5$.
+For $a_0=10^5$, acceleration is found broadly the piston regime.
+Figure$\,$\ref{fig:fig5}(d) shows the proton energies from Eqs.$\,$(\ref{equ:equ9}) and (\ref{equ:equ12_1}). {The reduction of ion components ($\mu_i$) enables them to accelerate to higher energies.} Ultra-high-intensity bursts can accelerate particles to energies exceeding EeV in tenuous plasma, reaching the energy upper limit of observed CRs.